contensis/contensis.github.io/api-src/common/query-operators.md

 ### Not

-The not expects an inner operator so in the example any document where *first* is not equal to *7* would be returned.
+The not expects an inner operator so in the example any document where *first* is NOT equal to *7* would be returned.

 {% sample lang="json" -%}
 ```json